-- Update Customer Open Items: During setup (prior to the time when you begin using the A/R system for entering transactions), this option is used to enter customer open items. - Print Customer Open Items: Prints a listing of customer balances, open invoices, and memos. - Update Payment Methods: Use this option to set up various payment methods such as on account, cash only, or credit card.
+- Update Customer Ship-To's: Allows you to maintain the Shipping information.
+This program stores any number of shipping addresses for a particular customer.
+Each record stores the customer code and shipping information pertaining to a specific ship-to location. - Print Customer Information: Prints a report listing all information entered under the Update Customer Information and Update Customer Ship-to's options. - Update Customer Open Items: During setup (prior to the time when you begin using the A/R system for entering transactions), this option is used to enter customer open items. - Print Customer Open Items: Prints a listing of customer balances, open invoices, and memos. - Update Payment Methods: Use this option to set up various payment methods such as on account, cash only, or credit card.